 We are a small team of talented and passionate people.
 As an agile, learning-oriented team, we work together in dynamic groups across projects.
 This means that we take on various roles for different projects and our work is never fully encompassed by our titles.
 We value collaborative, iterative, learning-oriented design and practice.

 Dylan researches and designs 2D and 3D/Virtual Reality computer simulations for public engagement and learning about complex sociopolitical, technological issues through the primary lenses of intersectionality and gender and sexuality.
-Dylan’s identity as a non-binary and queer person and their years of community activism drives their passion for aligning their design and research work to benefit their communities.
+Dylan is a non-binary and queer person with years of experience in community organizing and education that drives their passion for aligning their design and research work to benefit marginalized people.
 Their collaborative work has been exhibited at the National Music Centre of Canada, Beakerhead science and technology festival, TEDx Calgary, the Banff Centre for Arts and Creativity, and Spark Science Centre.
 Dylan co-directed Creative Futures 360º in 2018, was a Fleck Fellow of the Banff Centre for Arts and Creativity in 2019, an Alberta Innovates (Technology) scholarship awardee in 2019, and an Oculus Launch Pad 2019 scholarship awardee.
-Dylan holds a MA in Communication and Culture and a BA with distinction in Women’s Studies, in which they were also awarded the Governor General’s Silver Medallion in Women’s Studies.
+Dylan holds an MA in Communication and Culture and a BA with distinction in Women’s Studies, in which they were also awarded the Governor General’s Silver Medallion in Women’s Studies.

 Dylan was an invited speaker at the 2019 Alberta Media Production Industries Association (AMPIA) and Banff Centre for Arts and Creativity’s Story Studio panel on Cultural Diversity and Creative Storytelling, as well as an invited speaker at the 2020 Educators in VR International Summit where they presented on gender and sexual diversity in virtual reality.

 Application Designer and Developer, Queer Code Collective